posita/dyce/docs/translations.md

 Neat!
 Thanks to ``dyce``, we can confidently verify that Angry guy sure knows his math!

-## Modeling *Ironsworn*’s core mechanic
+## Dependent variables in ``dyce`` – modeling *Ironsworn*’s core mechanic

 Shawn Tomlin’s [*Ironsworn*](https://www.ironswornrpg.com/) melds a number of different influences in a fresh way.
-Its core mechanic involves rolling a D6, adding a modifier (up to four), and comparing the resulting value to two D10s.
+Its core mechanic involves rolling a D6, adding a modifier, and comparing the resulting value to two D10s.
 If the modified value from the D6 is strictly greater than both D10s, the result is a strong success.
 If it is strictly greater than only one D10, the result is a weak success.
 If it is equal to or less than both D10s, it’s a failure.

-A brute force way to model this is to enumerate the product of the three dice and then perform logical comparisons.
+A brute force (and verbose) way to model this is to enumerate the product of the three dice and then perform logical comparisons.

 ``` python
 >>> from dyce import H